bababouf/Search-Engine/README.md

 to do the indexing.
 If the documents the index is built on are static, the index only needs to be built once.

 ## _How To Run_
+**Due to size restrictions, Github only allowed part of "all-nps-sites-extracted" corpus to be uploaded.
+The full corpus can be downloaded here: https://drive.google.com/file/d/12OQfhkPfKQlFVVnWSR3ozbQfRni51dlH/view?usp=sharing**

 1. Clone the repository to local filesystem: **git clone https://github.com/bababouf/Search-Engine.git**
 2. Navigate to the root of the cloned repository